UPPMAX/UPPMAX-documentation/docs/software/julia.md

 [Julia discussions](https://discourse.julialang.org/)

 ## Packages
 Some packages are pre-installed.
-That means that they are available also on Bianca.These include:
+That means that they are available also on **Bianca**.
+These include:

-  "BenchmarkTools"
+- "BenchmarkTools"
-  "CSV"
+- "CSV"
-  "CUDA"
+- "CUDA"
-  "DataFrames"
+- DataFrames"
-  "Distributed"
+- "Distributed"
-  "DistributedArrays"
+- "DistributedArrays"
-  "Gadfly"
+- "Gadfly"
-  "IJulia"
+- "IJulia"
-  "MPI"
+- "MPI"
-  "Plots"
+- "Plots"
-  "PlotlyJS"
+- "PlotlyJS"
-  "PyPlot"
+- "PyPlot"
-+ all "standard" libraries.
+- + all "standard" libraries.

 This list will be extended while you, as users, may wish more packages.